Infinite Frontier: Plot

 Cameron Chase contacts Batman and Superman about the public being worried about the Multiverse, but Superman and Batman dodge her questions.
 Thomas Wayne admits that seeing his whole world turned him evil and he does not want his son to know he is alive.
 Magog of Earth 22 attacks Calvin Ellis and Thomas Wayne, having gone back to his villainous roots.
 Back on Earth-0, Mr. Terrific tells Vandal Savage, Obsidian, and Alan Scott that there are still people who do not have their memories restored or are missing after the restoration of the Multiverse.
 Roy Harper starts training with his Black Lantern Ring, but gets overwhelmed by its power.
 Meanwhile, Cameron Chase confronts Captain Atom but after realizing this Captain Atom is an impostor, the impostor blows himself up.

 The Psycho-Pirate puts the Flash on a treadmill in Earth Omega and uses his power to take Barry somewhere else.
-Obsidian and Alan Scott meet a man named Shade and they realize that an enemy of Obisidian has stolen Jade.
+Obsidian and Alan Scott meet a man named Shade and they realize that an enemy of Obsidian has stolen Jade.
 The duo goes to Command D, where they are attacked by Director Bones, X-Tract, and Cameron Chase.
 The Justice Incarnate calm down Magog and, after Magog allows them to touch a mysterious spacecraft, Calvin Ellis tells everyone they need to go back to his Earth.
-Roy Harper regains control of his Black Lantern ring, but is captured by Hector Hammond when he is saved by the Infinite Incorporated (Power Girl, Jade).
+Roy Harper regains control of his Black Lantern ring, but is captured by Hector Hammond when he is saved by the Infinite Incorporated (Power Girl and Jade).

 Thomas Wayne and Calvin Ellis go to his office to find Lex Luthor of Earth 23 to get a transmatter symphonic array to travel through universes.
 They find Lex Luthor of Earth 23 dead, while Cameron Chase is saved by X-Tract from the fake Captain Atom and meets with Detective Bones, who then shoots him in the leg when he finds out that he plans to leave other universes to die.
 The Infinite Incorporated arrived on Earth Omega, but they are soon attacked.
 Likewise, Thomas Wayne and Calvin Ellis plan to go to Earth Omega when Machinehead attacks them.
 Machinehead reveals his world was destroyed when Earth-0 invaded his home and plans to keep the universes separate before calling in the Injustice Incorporated.